 Rest – take up to 6 days of rest after the initial injury.
 Wait for the bulk of the inflammation to subside, and then start your healing protocol.

 No Dugs – non-steroidal anti-inflammatory drugs will make the pain go away, but they do not aid in healing and make you much more likely to reinjure or deepen your injury.
-Avoid them altogether unless absolutely necessary, and never take before a yoga practice or exercise session
+Avoid them altogether unless absolutely necessary, and never take them before a yoga practice or exercise session.

 Keep Moving / Keep Practicing – functional movement is the key to healing strong and mobile.
 Work slowly, at 80% of your capacity, and stay extra-vigilant with your injury assessment to keep it safe.

 Heal Yourself – if you have trusted health professionals to assist you, do recruit their help in your healing process.
 But no matter what, remember that you must heal yourself.
 Everything and everyone that helps is just an “assist” to your body’s own healing capacity.

 Summary Of Food & Supplements to Help Heal

 Turmeric, garlic, onions, leeks

 Want to master flexibility so my story never happens to you?

 - Try my 21-Day Hip Opening Course